ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 tended to be slightly lower for individuals from the low salinity site.
 Size was more variable between the paired sites.
-In the South, low salinity individuals were consistently smaller than high salinity individuals, despite the similar temperatures.
+In the South, low salinity individuals were consistently smaller than high salinity individuals, despite experiencing similar temperatures.
 In the Central pair, individuals from the low salinity site tended to be slightly larger than those from the high salinity site, although this varied seasonally.
 Sizes tended to be more similar across the collections from the Northern pair.

 ``` r
 sal_comp_ctmax_plot = sal_comps %>%